 A Few Things You Can’t Deduct

-While all this savings might make you feel a little giddy, don’t get too excited.
-There are limits to the deductions you can make, and there are a few things for which you will have to bear the full cost.
+While all these potential savings might make you feel a little giddy, don’t get too excited.
+Limits apply to the deductions you can make, and there are a few things for which you will have to bear the full cost.

-Property hazard insurance premiums are also expenses you won’t be able to deduct, even though coverage may be required by your home loan.
-A few other residential expenses you won’t be able to deduct include homeowners association dues, any additional principal payments, depreciation of your home or and general closing costs and local assessments to increase the value of your neighborhood.
+You can’t deduct your mortgage payments or property hazard insurance premiums, even though coverage may be required by your home loan.
+A few other residential expenses you won’t be able to deduct include homeowners association dues, any additional principal payments, depreciation of your home, general closing costs and local assessments to increase the value of your neighborhood.